What We Do

-With generous support from the Walmart Foundation, the National Black Child Development Institute (NBCDI) has developed the Good for Me! program, a key component of our national initiative to promote culturally-relevant healthy nutrition and fitness practices among Black families with young children.
-Since 2011, we have reached more than 50,000 individuals, including children, parents, and educators across the country.
-The goal of our initiative is to improve outcomes for young children of color by providing strengths-based resources that are reflective of our children's families, cultures, and communities.
+With generous support from the Walmart Foundation, the National Black Child Development Institute (NBCDI) developed the Good for Me! program, a key component of our national initiative to promote culturally-relevant healthy nutrition and fitness practices among Black families with young children.
+Since 2011, NBCDI and its affiliates, including BCDI-Atlanta, reached more than 50,000 individuals, including children, parents, and educators across the country.
+The goal of this initiative is to improve outcomes for young children of color by providing strengths-based resources that are reflective of our children's families, cultures, and communities.

 Early Care & Education